joshnuss/1000experiments.dev/posts/101-refactoring-headline.md

 I want to update the headline on my site [CarrierWave](https://getcarrierwave.com), so I figured it's worth an experiment.

-My current headline is "Monitor your outbound shipments".
-It describes what it does, but not the reason why that's important.
+The current headline is "Monitor your outbound shipments" which describes what it does, but not the reason why that's important.

-There seems to be a few common ways to specify a headline:
+There seems to be few common ways to specify a headline:

 - What: "A monitoring solution for your shipments"
 - How: "We monitor the tracking data for you"